hashchange/backbone.inline.template/README.md

 **Markup should stay out of Javascript.**

 The principle itself doesn't really need explaining, it is a basic tenet of clean design.
-And using Backbone view properties like `tagName`, `className` etc is in direct violation of that principle.
+Using Backbone view properties like `tagName`, `className` etc is in direct violation of that principle.

 However, there is more than one way to achieve a separation of markup and Javascript code.
 If that separation is all you want from fully self-contained templates, consider using [Backbone.Declarative.Views][] instead, which does the job very well.
 In fact, Backbone.Inline.Template is just a plug-in for it, adding an additional layer of template wrangling.

 A definite plus of Backbone.Declarative.Views is that it works with zero configuration in virtually any Backbone application.
-Inlining the `el` might be even more intuitive with Backbone.Inline.Template, and some might favour it for reasons of style.
+Inlining the `el` might be more intuitive with Backbone.Inline.Template, and some might favour it for reasons of style.
 But [Backbone frameworks typically require][framework-integration] the templates to be modified in place, which adds a bit of complexity.
 If you can do without, why not [do it][Backbone.Declarative.Views].
+In any event, you have a choice.

 **The `el` must be inline to make templates work on the server.**